 3. Communities of Color are Disproportionately Impacted

-Laws criminalizing abortion providers make it harder for everyone to access reproductive care—especially Black communities and other communities of color who already struggled for access, even under Roe.
+Laws criminalizing abortion providers continue to make it harder for everyone to access reproductive care—especially Black communities and other communities of color who already struggled for access, even under Roe.

 4. The Movement Is Fighting Back